coolcatsnft/papercats-example/chapter-8/README.md

 ```
 In the updated example we've added logic to test if the `contract` exists but the `tokenUri` and the hook isn't in an `error` state, proceed and call tokenUri contract method.
 Assuming it resolves we save it to state and localStorage.

 This should be all we need so far, so let's create our Papercat component and use our hook!

+### Creating the PaperCat component
 Create a new file `src/components/PaperCat.js` and add the following boiler plate:
 ```js
 import { useFetchPaperCat } from "../hooks/useFetchPaperCat";